Vegan cashew cream biscuits

 To keep things short, ANZAC Day is a day of remembrance in Australia and New Zealand for all who have served our countries in one way or another.
 It’s a great day to not only give thanks to those in the past but also to find that extra way to nourish our loved ones.
 And you all know I am about doing that through food.

 Thankfully for us, one of the symbols of ANZAC Day is the ANZAC Biscuit, traditionally made with a bit of coconut and golden syrup.
-We’re making a bit of a healthier spin on it today, with these vegan cashew cream ANZAC biscuits.They are beautiful little golden nuggets, perfect for a snack or healthy dessert, and are super simple to make.
+We’re making a bit of a healthier spin on it today (click here for a video link!), with these vegan cashew cream ANZAC biscuits.They are beautiful little golden nuggets, perfect for a snack or healthy dessert, and are super simple to make.

 Why are these vegan cashew cream biscuits healthy?

 I wanted to make sure these cookies were nutritious while also being just as decadent and tasty as the original.
 So we’re subbing just a few healthy ingredients for the classic butter and sugar used in the original recipe.
 But the original flavors are all still there in these vegan cashew cream biscuits, which makes this one a winner in my book!
 We have beautiful sweetness from maple, all those good for you healthy fats from coconut and almond flour, and all that texture from our shredded coconut.
 Click here to get an easy video tutorial on how to make them (also available above!)